History of the France national football team: 2010 World Cup qualifying

 France's campaign for 2010 World Cup qualification got off to a disappointing start with a 3–1 defeat by Austria in Vienna on 6 September 2008.
 Speculation followed regarding the future of Raymond Domenech as team coach prior to the subsequent match, against Serbia, four days later.
 There, with goals from Thierry Henry and Nicolas Anelka, France won 2–1 at home.
 On 11 October, France drew 2–2 with Romania, after coming back from a 2–0 deficit.
 In 2009, France resumed their qualification with a back to back 1–0 win over Lithuania, thanks to Franck Ribéry, as he scored the only goal in both games on 28 March and 1 April.

 A narrow 1–0 victory over the Faroe Islands in Tórshavn on 12 August 2009 was achieved thanks to a first-half goal by André-Pierre Gignac.
 A disappointing 1–1 home draw with Romania followed by another 1–1 draw away to Serbia put France on the brink of missing out on the automatic qualification spot as group winners.
 Thierry Henry scored in both 1–1 draw matches and put his tally to 50 international goals.
-France finished second in the group, behind Serbia, and earned a spot in the UEFA play-offs against the Republic of Ireland for a place in South Africa.
+France finished second in the group, behind Serbia, and earned a spot in the UEFA play-offs against the Republic of Ireland for a place for the 2010 FIFA World Cup.